orangespaceman/training-notes/php.md

 As you upload a file you could store its file name in the database

-For example, when outputting data from the database, use the filename field as the src for an image:
+For example, when outputting data from the database, use the filename field as the `src` attribute for an image:

 ```
 <img src="images/'.$row['filename'].'" alt="'.$row['description'].'" />